 Fast forward a couple of years, Kruger is now a certified successful student from Point Blank Music School and has gone on to play some of the top clubs London has to offer, including Egg & Ministry of Sound.

 Not too long ago, Kruger released his first EP titled ‘Displacement‘ which made its way to the well-respected label known, Mini Vibe Records.

-Considered to be one of the finest selectors in Ireland, crossing over from genres of deep house, deep techno and electronic disco, Nitetales is truly recognized for his knowledge of the deep and groovy techno side of things.
+Considered to be one of the finest selectors in Ireland, crossing over from genres of deep house, deep techno and electronic disco, Nitetales is truly recognised for his knowledge of the deep and groovy techno side of things.

 As of late, on the production side of things, Nitetales is still somewhat fresh, but his ability shone through almost instantly landing him two signings on labels HEAVY & Deeplomatic Recordings.
 In saying that, he also gained a number 1 in the Progressive House charts on Traxsource with his track Time Theft.
-We have heard that heavyweights Joris Voorn and Anthony Pappa are supporting his new unreleased track.
+We have heard that heavyweights Joris Voorn and Anthony Pappa are supporting his music.

 Energetic, enthusiastic, hardworking and consistent is what comes to mind when you hear Dean Elso!

 Having been a key figure to the growth of the Irish dance scene in the past 4 years, Elso is no new-comer to some of the country’s finest venues, including Trinity Nightclub, Maynooth, The Wiley Fox and Berlin D2, both in Dublin.
 Not only was he a headline figure to most shows but has also supported in-demand names like Tommy Vercetti, Loco & Jam and Daithi.